ddd-crew/como-prep-canvas/README.md

 ## 5\.
 Personal Preparation - People [WIP]

-### 5.1 Princial, Initiator & Beneficiaries
-**Principal** is the person or group who authorizes and funds the workshop.
-Their approval and support are essential for the workshop’s success.
-**Initiator** is the person or group who first brought up the idea or identified the need for the workshop.
-They're the ones who got the ball rolling.
-**Beneficiaries** refers to the group or individuals who will directly benefit from the workshop's successful outcome.
-They're the ones who stand to gain from the changes or improvements the workshop aims to achieve.

-**Why it matters:**
-Being aware of these roles is crucial for aligning the workshop’s objectives with the broader organizational goals.
-Understanding who the principal, initiator, and beneficiaries are helps ensure that the workshop addresses the right needs and delivers value to the intended stakeholders.

-**Example:**
-- The principal may be a senior executive who provides funding, the initiator could be a project manager driving the workshop, and the beneficiaries might be the teams who will implement the solutions discussed.
+Workshops don’t happen in neutral space.
+They’re shaped by the people in the room, their motivations, roles, and personal experiences.
+While goals, formats, and logistics are visible at the surface, most of what influences collaboration sits below it: assumptions, behavioural patterns, personal triggers, power dynamics, and implicit expectations.
+Ignoring this layer doesn’t make it disappear; it usually resurfaces later as tension, silence, or resistance.

+The People Canvas helps you prepare for these deeper dynamics.
+It’s not about fixing people but about recognising patterns, anticipating reactions, and designing conditions where different perspectives can contribute safely and productively.
+It’s also about making your observations, assumptions, and biases explicit and tangible.

+Understanding what lies below the surface makes facilitation more resilient.
+It helps you address potential issues before the workshop by adapting your methods, moderation style, participant mix, room setup, or communication strategy, for example through additional scoping rounds or setting-the-stage sessions with different stakeholder groups.

-### 5.2 Participants
+### 5.1 The Participants
+Understanding who participates in a workshop is more than collecting names.
+Each participant brings roles, motivations, assumptions, and behavioural patterns that influence how the session unfolds.
+Preparing for these factors helps you anticipate friction, align expectations, and create conditions for productive collaboration.
+Think about grouping / sorting the participants by teams, roles, experience or rank to have a better overview.

-#### 5.2.1 Role(s)
+#### 5.1.1 Role(s)
 Identify the various roles participants hold, noting that some individuals may have multiple roles.
 Consider which perspectives are essential for the workshop's success.

 **Why it matters:**
-Understanding the roles of your participants is crucial because each role brings unique perspectives and priorities to the workshop.
-Being aware of these roles helps you tailor discussions to be relevant and productive, ensuring that all viewpoints are considered.
+Roles shape influence, perspectives, and how decisions are perceived.
+Each role brings its own perspectives, knowledge, and priorities.
+Knowing who is responsible for which area, their formal power, and whether they are internal or external allows you to design activities that account for authority, access to information, and potential gaps in perspective.
+Being aware of these roles helps you tailor discussions to be relevant and productive, ensuring all viewpoints are considered.
 For example, a Team Lead may prioritize departmental goals, while a Software Engineer focuses on technical feasibility.
 Recognizing these differences allows you to anticipate potential conflicts, align objectives, and foster collaboration among diverse participants.
-This awareness ultimately leads to more balanced and effective outcomes.
+This awareness supports more balanced and effective outcomes.

 **Example:**
 - Team Lead